-The on-resistance, $r{DS(on)}$, has a positive temperature coefficient, which produces the (TC = d × Δ T) term that signifies the temperature dependence.
-(Temperature coefficient d is available as a normalized value from MOSFET data sheets and has an assumed starting value of 0.005 per °C.)
+Note: The on-resistance, $r{DS(on)}$, has a positive temperature coefficient, which produces the (TC = d × Δ T) term that signifies the temperature dependence.
+(Temperature coefficient d is available as a normalized value from MOSFET data sheets and can have an assumed starting value of 0.005 / °C.)